-- Concentration Risk: The investment into subsidiaries BOCAM and LCP plus holdings with banks and other financial institutions. - Cyclical Economic Risk: Potential negative impacts from a downturn in the economic cycle. - Margin Trading: Collateral Risk Margin positions taken by clients as a result of the Margin Trading product offering.
+- Concentration Risk: The investment in subsidiary LCP plus holdings with banks and other financial institutions. - Cyclical Economic Risk: Potential negative impacts from a downturn in the economic cycle. - Margin Trading: Collateral Risk Margin positions taken by clients as a result of the Margin Trading product offering.